SUBMARINEMUSEUMS.ORG

 Mission Statement: "To unite all submarine museum authors, curators, docents, enthusiasts, historians, librarians, visitors, and volunteers through positive promotion and cooperative education in order to perpetuate the American submarine museums of our forefathers."

 USS Drum (SS-228) at Battleship Memorial Park in Mobile, AL Welcome!
-Did you know that there are at least 25 different museum submarines in the United States that you can enter and explore?
+Did you know that there are currently twenty-five different museum submarines in the United States that you can get in and explore?
 Most are decommissioned, retired submarines, saved from being scrapped after being deemed as unfit for further military service to the Navy.
 Many of them saw action during World War II or played a role in the Cold War and/or Vietnam.
-There are even a couple of Russian submarines and a WWII era German U-Boat!
+Some were used for training, experimenting, or research for the development of today's submarine force.
+There are even a couple of Russian submarines and a WWII-era German U-Boat!
 I hope that with the help of this website that you'll visit one or some of the many submarine museums that may be located near you.
-Please click on the "MAP" link above to see a Google map with the locations of all of the submarine museums listed on this website.
+Please click on the "Map" link above to see a Google map with the locations of all of the museum submarines listed on this website.
 You will also be able to find driving directions with the use of that map.

 These are the submarines in your neighborhood!
 Find one near you and go visit it with your friends and family.
 All of these museum submarines are open for you get down inside and explore.
 Nineteen are still in the water while six (Albacore, Batfish, Cavalla, Drum, Marlin, and U-505) are secured on dry land.
 It is truely an amazing experience to tour any submarine museum!
 Also, there is more to the submarine museums than just submarines.
 Many have exhibits of torpedoes, mines, and ships (targets) to see while you're there.